gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

     /* Stack buffer we will then refer from the 'st' variable which is a pointer into it.
-Please notice we allocate one extra byte to use it as a default init value for the algorithm, then we initialize that extra value to 0 which is useful for the algorithm (see below)  */ int stbuf[size+1];
+Please notice we allocate one extra byte to use it as a default initial value for the algorithm, then we initialize that extra value to 0 which is useful for the algorithm (see below)  */ int stbuf[size+1];
     stbuf[0] = 0;